Bird colony: Variations on colonial nesting in birds

-Some birds are known to nest alone when conditions are suitable, but not sometimes.
+Some birds are known to nest alone when conditions are suitable, but not always.
 The white-winged dove of southwestern North America was known to nest in large colonies when foraging areas could support such numbers.
 In 1978, in Tamaulipas, Mexico, researchers counted 22 breeding colonies of white-winged doves with a collective population size of more than eight million birds.
 But as habitat was transformed through urbanization or agriculture, the doves apparently spread out into smaller, less long-lived colonies.
 Today, these doves are observed to nest singly in both urban and not urban areas.

 The term colony has also been applied, perhaps misleadingly, to smaller nesting groups, such as forest-dwelling species that nest socially in a suitable stand of trees.
 The red-cockaded woodpecker, an endangered species of southeastern North America, is a social species that feeds and roosts in family groups, or clans.
 Clans nest and roost in clusters of tree cavities and use a cooperative breeding system.
 Many parrot species are also extremely social.
-For example, the thick-billed parrot is another bird that nests and roosts communally; individuals of neighboring roosts has been observed to communicate with each other each morning to signal their readiness to form flocks for foraging.
+For example, the thick-billed parrot is another bird that nests and roosts communally; individuals of neighboring roosts have been observed to communicate with each other each morning to signal their readiness to form flocks for foraging.
 However, these complex social structures in birds are a different sort of group behavior than what is normally considered colonial.